Democracy or Dictatorship?

 Let alone the decision for ocean expedition, the decision for war and peace…

-Were they the sovereigns who could do whatever they wanted like the kings in the Middle Ages Europe?
+Were they the sovereigns who could do whatever they wanted like the kings in Middle Ages Europe?

-I recommend you to learn China’s Han, Tang and Song histories via original chronicles and Ming history written by Meng Sen, not those produced by European or US authors.
+I recommend you learn China’s Han, Tang and Song histories via original chronicles and Ming history written by Meng Sen, not those produced by European or US authors.

 The same goes for KMT history.
-Ever since it was lead by Chiang Kai-shek, it became a party for multinationals, for big businesses.
+Ever since it was led by Chiang Kai-shek, it became a party for multinationals, for big businesses.
 They were supported by the US government and its allies but not by Chinese factory workers and peasants.

 Chinese peasants supported land redistribution initiated by the CCP, which was why the PLA army grew so fast.
 (And that is why the current rural land amalgamation trend is a worry)

-KMT has been plagued with factional battles, corruption scandals, and its alignment with big business and multinationals at the expense of grassroots battlers.
+KMT has been plagued with factional battles, corruption scandals, and its alignment with big businesses and multinationals at the expense of grassroots battlers.
 Chiang Kai-shek’s wife even urged Americans to nuke her own people with different political opinions to her.

 The worst thing I can see happening to mainland China today is CCP becomes more like KMT, which will spell its end.

-For this, CCP should purge the rotten elements who behave more like KMTer than CCPer, representing not people but multinational’s interest.
+For this, CCP should purge the rotten elements who behave more like KMTer than CCPer, representing not people but the multinational’s interest.

 Regarding Mao Zedong.
 Clearly, Mao didn’t have a superpower, otherwise, he would not bypass the government and appealed directly to the grassroots people for a second revolution.
 Would any dictator want to have a revolution against his own government?

-As for the voting system, at the moment, China does have one person one vote practiced in the grassroots level, such as villages, as a way to gradually implement the system in a wider scope and higher level.
+As for the voting system, at the moment, China does have one person one vote practiced at the grassroots level, such as in villages, as a way to gradually implement the system in a wider scope and higher level.
 Do you want to know what has happened in many villages?
 Corruption with money politics, just like what has happened in the US.

 One-person one-vote has its merits and drawbacks, like all other political systems.
 There is no magic pill in this world.
 Each nation has its unique problems related to its history, culture, social and economic conditions.
 The worst human beings are those who try to dictate how others should live their life for their own advantage – it’s a typical slave owners’ attitude.

 Talking about two political parties.
 Do you really think the US has two parties?
 Wake up to reality, please.
-The two parties in the US by and large represent the same establishment that controls the reserve bank which is privately owned through big banks on Wall Street?
+The two parties in the US by and large represent the same establishment that controls the reserve bank which is privately owned through big banks on Wall Street.